 🤓 Education.
 Keep this very brief as this is much less relevant than your recent clinical experience.
 Most people will simply have their A level grades and subjects.
 You could include the number and grades of your GCSEs if you have room on the page, but it isn’t essential

 🥇 Publications and Achievements.
 This can include publications, audits, prizes, presentations, courses attended and leadership roles, such as on society committees.

 ❓ References.
 Either the details of your referees, or a line to say that references are available on request.
 Most places will ask separately for your reference details.

 Tailoring your CV for Locums

-The aim of a CV, when looking for locum work, is to inform the employer that you’ll be able to hit the ground running when you arrive, and to prove you’re adaptable to new environments, especially if you've not worked in that Trust before.
+The aim of a locum specific CV is to inform the employer that you’ll be able to hit the ground running when you arrive and to prove you’re adaptable to new environments, especially if you've not worked in that Trust before.